-Schools can consult the guidance produced for summer holiday childcare, available at Protective measures for out- of-school settings during the coronavirus (COVID-19) outbreak as much of this will be useful in planning extra-curricular provision.
-Cleaning Children and staff may contract covid if surfaces etc not clean The school should consult with their cleaning contractor or their in-house cleaning team to arrange a deep clean may be appropriate before staff and pupils return to school.
+Schools can consult the guidance produced for summer holiday childcare, available at Protective measures for out- of-school settings during the coronavirus ( COVID-19 ) outbreak as much of this will be useful in planning extra-curricular provision.
+The school usually runs other varied after school clubs each day with many outside providers - this will not occur in the 2021 Spring term Cleaning Children and staff may contract covid if surfaces etc not clean The school should consult with their cleaning contractor or their in-house cleaning team to arrange a deep clean may be appropriate before staff and pupils return to school.
 More frequent cleaning procedures should be in place across the site, particularly in communal areas and at touch points including: Taps and washing facilities, Toilet flush and seats, Door handles and push plates, Handrails on mobile ramp and in corridors, Machinery and equipment controls, All areas used for eating must be thoroughly cleaned at the end of each break, including chairs, door handles, Telephone equipment, keyboards, photocopiers and other office equipment, classroom desks and chairs.
 Concern about the fact that all classrooms have small cloakrooms and only 2 girls toilet cubicles and 1 boys cubicle +urinal for 60 children in two classrooms Year groups will have to share these areas and entry and exit at start and end of day and after breaks will need to be managed Cleaning staff - discussion about additional daily cleaning routines to ensure procedures met Staff to have cleaning materials safe to use during the day for regular wipe downs If you have been informed that someone has tested positive with covid-19 then any area/room they have accessed should be secured for 72 hours then undergo a thorough deep clean.
 Ensure the COSHH risk assessment for cleaning/caretaker activities has identified the correct process and PPE to be worn in the event of a COVID case.
 Limit number of things in cloakrooms and daily cleaning regime Cleaning daily list of essentials for cleaners reviewed by Chris / Alan ongoing Hygiene Risk to children and staff from disease if the right cleaning equipment is not readily available Schools must ensure that pupils clean their hands regularly, including when they arrive at school has a suitable supply of soap and access to warm water for washing hands.
 Appropriate controls are in place to ensure the suitable sanitisation of pupil's hands following breaks, before meals and following before and after the use of toilets. when they return from breaks, when they change rooms and before and after eating.
 Orders have been placed for soap, hand sanitiser and anti-bac cleaning fluids to ensure sufficient stocks. school has a suitable supply of soap and access to warm water for washing hands.
 Appropriate controls are in place to ensure the suitable sanitisation of pupil's hands following breaks, before meals and before/after the use of toilets.
 Office ordering more hand sanitiser as sinks for washing hands limited two per base.
-Antibac spray and cloths in each room; good supply of soap and sanitiser Handwashing techniques advice can be found here Wash hands on entry to school; after break; before and after eating; where necessary when sharing resources; toileting; changing rooms Catch it; bin it; kill it Chris Request to friends for match funding of handwashing stations Order in now so arrives in time 6.1.20
+Antibac spray and cloths in each room; good supply of soap and sanitiser Handwashing techniques advice can be found here Wash hands on entry to school; after break; before and after eating; where necessary when sharing resources; toileting; changing rooms Catch it; bin it; kill it Chris Request to friends for match funding of handwashing stations Ongoing from 7.9.20